mathigon/textbooks/content/sequences/content.md

 that they are Fibonacci numbers!

 Of course, this is not just a coincidence.
-There is an important reason why nature likes the Fibonacci sequence, which you’ll learn more about later…
+There is an important reason why nature likes the Fibonacci sequence, which you’ll learn more about later.

 ---
 > id: bees